esl/gradient/README.md

 - Ensure that deps are imported correctly to the Gradualizer.

 ### Printing errors
 The type errors are highlighted in the Elixir code.
-Erlang preaty printers are still used in the error descriptions.
+Erlang pretty printers are still used in the error descriptions.

 ##### TODO
-- Implement expr preaty printer for Elixir expr,
+- Implement expr pretty printer for Elixir expr,
-- Implement type preaty printer for Elixir.
+- Implement type pretty printer for Elixir.

 ### Specyfing lines in expressions